 Teens and Prescription Drug Possession in Texas: What Parents Need to Know

-The misuse of prescription drugs by teenagers has become a serious public safety problem.
+Prescription drug possession and the misuse of prescription drugs by teenagers have become a serious public safety problem.
 According to the National Institute on Drug Abuse, young adults are most susceptible to prescription drug abuse — with approximately eight percent of teenagers admitting they have used prescription drugs for non-medical purposes.

 If a teenager is caught with prescription drugs they are not prescribed, they could be arrested on drug possession charges.
 Unlawful drug possession is a very serious criminal offense in Texas.
 However, parents should know that minors who are accused of illegal prescription drug possession may have options available through the Texas juvenile justice system.

 Texas Juvenile Justice System: Understanding the Process

 In Texas, the juvenile justice system is designed to resolve the cases of offenders who are between the ages of 10 and 16 years old.
 The core purpose of the system is to focus on the treatment and rehabilitation of young offenders.
 When a juvenile is accused of committing an offense, state authorities have several options available: